albin-mema/Riva_elixir/docs/DEVELOPMENT_SETUP.md

 # Development Setup Guide

-This guide covers the complete development setup for the Riva Elixir project with pnpm and environment configuration.
+This guide covers the complete development setup for the Reservo project with pnpm and environment configuration.

 ## Prerequisites